Designing high-fidelity two-qubit gates between fluxonium qubits: Introduction

 In particular, we model a microwave-activated CZ gate achieved via a control scheme similar to that used in the recent work of Ding et al.~in Ref.~\cite{ding_high-fidelity_2023}, which entangled two fluxonium qubits through selective microwave excitations of a transmon qubit coupler using two linear charge drives, one on each fluxonium qubit.
 In this work, we use a single drive tone, optimized only over its frequency and amplitude, to drive a resonator coupler from its ground state to first excited state and back, selective on the qubits being in the computational $\ket{11}$ state and yielding a state-selecting phase shift of $\pi$.

-Our work extends Ref.~\cite{ding_high-fidelity_2023} in several additional directions, all related to our choice of a linear coupler.
+Our work extends Ref.~\cite{ding_high-fidelity_2023} in several additional directions, all related to our choice of a linear coupler and developed for pragmatic integration at scale.
 Perhaps most importantly, the resonator-as-coupler approach could facilitate increased connectivity between fluxonium qubits in a large circuit.
-This is both required for quantum error correction and an open problem.
+Achieving large connectivity is both required for quantum error correction and is an open problem.
 Maintaining the fluxonium's small self-capacitance for a typical $E_C \sim 1$ GHz becomes challenging as the connectivity increases, because of capacitive loading and extra parasitic capacitances to the ground plane in a practical design.
 For integration in a realistic circuit capable of implementing a surface code, a high impedance coupler may be chosen to connect nearby fluxoniums with minimal coupling capacitance.
-In particular, for ultrahigh impedance resonators with impedance $Z > 1 \text{ k}\Omega$, e.g. fabricated from low-loss, high kinetic inductance materials \cite{shearrow_atomic_2018, gao_physics_2008, amin_loss_2022} or junction arrays \cite{masluk_reducing_nodate}, loading efficiency would be improved compared to a transmon coupler.
+In particular, for ultrahigh impedance resonators with impedance over $1 \text{ k}\Omega$, e.g. fabricated from low-loss, high kinetic inductance materials \cite{shearrow_atomic_2018, gao_physics_2008, amin_loss_2022} or junction arrays \cite{masluk_microwave_2012}, the loading efficiency would be improved compared to a transmon coupler.

-We also predict performance advantages from our choice of a coupler that does not contain Josephson junctions.
-The resonator quality factor can be increased by fabricating it out of high-quality materials such as tantalum \cite{shi_tantalum_2022}, suppressing coupler-induced gate errors.
-Our analysis suggests that in a realistic device, incoherent error rates can be reduced by a factor $\sim 10$ compared to Ref.~\cite{ding_high-fidelity_2023}, which used an aluminum-based transmon coupler and achieved an impressively small experimental error of $\sim0.001$ in gate time of $85$ ns.
+Pending experimental tests, there may also be performance advantages in our choice of a coupler that does not contain Josephson junctions.
+The resonator quality factor can approach $\sim 5 \times 10^6$ or higher by fabricating it out of high-quality materials such as tantalum in a single fabrication layer \cite{shi_tantalum_2022}, suppressing coupler-induced gate errors compared to more conventional couplers in a case when aluminum-based junction loss channels limit the transmon lifetime.